helidon-io/helidon/examples/cors/README.md

 transfer-encoding: chunked
 connection: keep-alive
 ```
-Note the Access-Control-Allow-xxx headers returned, indicating that the server accepted the
+Note the successful status and the `Access-Control-Allow-xxx` headers returned, indicating that the
-pre-flight request.
+ server accepted and responded to the pre-flight request.

-Now send the actual greeting change.
+Now it's OK for us to send the actual greeting change.
 ```bash
 curl -i -X PUT \
     -H "Origin: http://foo.com" \